-- Use the check boxes (check all boxes that apply) to indicate the reason the consultation: - o possible curricular overlap - possible infringement on jurisdiction - possible impact on demand (increased or decreased) for courses or programs in other units - the course change requires another unit(s) to submit a proposal to modify its course(s), curriculum, or admission requirements - request for assessment of a course intended to satisfy the Written English (W) requirement, the Mathematics (M) requirement, inclusion on the RIC List (see below). - Indicate the SCCCC deadline that your unit will meet.
+- Use the check boxes (check all boxes that apply) to indicate the reason the consultation: - possible curricular overlap - possible infringement on jurisdiction - possible impact on demand (increased or decreased) for courses or programs in other units - the proposed course change requires another unit(s) to submit a proposal to modify its course(s), curriculum, or admission requirements - for information, where the deleted/modified course is a prerequisite for a course used in a program(s) offered by the other unit - a request for assessment of a course intended to satisfy the Written English (W) requirement, the Mathematics (M) requirement, inclusion on the RIC List (see below). - Indicate the SCCCC deadline that your unit will meet.
 Check the relevant check box to select either the Fall or the Spring deadline. - Indicate the date on which the request for dialogue / response Part A was sent to the unit(s) receiving the form in the space provided. - Specify the date by which your unit requires a response from the other units.
 Units initiating a consultation should allow a minimum of four (4) weeks for the other unit(s) to respond.
 If a response is not received, follow-up with an email reminder or with a phone call.